friend1ws/pmsignature/README.md

 Also, not to multiply the number of mutations to the barplot, set multiplySampleNum = FALSE.

-To obtain the value of estimated membership parameters:
+To obtain the value of estimated membership parameters (see also ?getMembershipValue):
 ```
 getMembershipValue(Param)
 ```